Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

+ Azure Data Factory is deployed now.
 Scored results will start to appear in the Azure Data Lake store after a period of between 5 and 15 minutes.

 ## Visualization